 Of the concerns of the project of being human (modern design, architecture, culture, and even art) procuring food for ourselves and keeping ourselves from becoming food for other creatures is central among them.

-How we eat and avoid being eaten, keeping ourselves atop of the food chain, or outside of food webs, constitutes a metabolic anthropocentrism, or metabolic privilege, that also clouds and traumatizes the communal act of consumption and consummation.
+How we eat and avoid being eaten, keeping ourselves atop of the food chain, or outside of food webs, constitutes a metabolic anthropocentrism, or metabolic privilege (an idea developed in collaboration with Lousie Carver), that also clouds and traumatizes the communal act of consumption and consummation.
 Yet, acts of eating and being eaten can help understand life "as in circulation, as a gift from a community of ancestors... flowing on into an ecological and ancestral community of origins" (Val Plumwood).
 If the whole planet is conceived as a giant stomach—pre-preparing photosynthetic energies and unpalatable materialities so they can be absorbed into our digestive system, our bloodstreams, our organs, and neural tissues— then "Plants and the space they occupy are just as much a part of man as his mouth, his teeth, or his stomach...
 The whole globe in splendid flight around the sun is a part, an organ, of every individual human" (Silvio Gesell)

 As ecologically related and embodied beings, we also exist as food for other beings, even as "the human supremacist culture of the West makes a strong effort to deny [...] that we humans can be positioned in the food chain in the same way as other animals" (Plumwood).
 Thinking and connecting anew with our own ecological intimacy couples the «gut-level intimacy» human beings have with deep-time planetary processes and with the globally systematized, mediated, infrastructural existence.
 These are imaginaries with potential, as Huiying Ng writes, to "metabolize hope".